This website is operated by MTG Liquidity Ltd.

 I. Introduction

-This report provides an overview of the current state of the Forex market and industry, with a focus on key events, trends, regulatory changes, and projections for the next quarter.
-The purpose of it is to help market participants, including traders, investors, and institutions, stay informed and adapt to changing market conditions.
+Our FX quarterly review provides an overview of the current state of the market and industry with a focus on key events, trends, regulatory changes, and projections for the next quarter.
+Its purpose is to help market participants—traders, investors, and institutions—stay informed and adapt to changing market conditions.

+Let’s start with a general introduction to our FX quarterly review.
 In the first quarter of 2023, there was a notable increase in volatility during the banking crisis in March, although the preceding two months were relatively stable.
-The markets were heavily influenced by the actions of the U.S. Federal Reserve (Fed) and other major central banks, the ongoing conflict in Ukraine, a rising-rate environment and several bank failures.
-The market conditions were quite volatile and challenging to navigate, with every rate hike and news cycle bringing fresh hurdles.
-As societies continue to reopen and economies begin to return to an undefined state of normalcy, investors and traders are reassessing their positions, risks and fundamental beliefs in response to the ever-changing market environment.
+Markets were heavily influenced by the actions of the U.S. Federal Reserve (Fed) and other major central banks, the ongoing conflict in Ukraine, a rising-rate environment, and several bank failures.
+Market conditions were quite volatile and challenging to navigate, with every rate hike and news cycle bringing fresh hurdles.
+In response to the ever-changing market environment, societies continue to reopen and economies begin to return to an undefined state of normalcy, investors and traders are reassessing their positions, risks, and fundamental beliefs.

 II.
 Foreign Exchange (FX) Market Overview